ALearn From Home Ash

-The links, ideas and activities on this page can help you to learn from home.
-There is enough here to keep you busy for around 5 hours a day.
+The links, ideas and activities on this page and Seesaw are to help you to learn from home.
+There is enough here to keep you busy for around 4 hours a day.
 Here is an example timetable of how you could organise learning from home:

 - 30 minutes reading